The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 The method you choose will depend on your style, experience level and the size of the group.
 Even how mobile you need to be is a factor.

 If you’ve never even shot a single portrait with a flash, start with natural light.
-Work to add in flash once you’ve mastered the basics.
+Work to add in a flash once you’ve mastered the basics.

 Great group photos need a strong composition, a flattering pose and good light.
-You can photograph them with a Nikon or iPhone, light and posing is essential.

 The opportunities to photograph great group pictures are everywhere.
 From family portraits to sports teams to the formal portraits at a wedding.
-And those group photos are often the ones that are printed to hang on walls or shared on social media.